jesperengstrom/autoscribe/src/documentation/Documentation.md

 ## About

-Autoscribe is a web app that lets you transcribe recorded audio files to text in the browser using [Javascript Speech Recognition API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).
+Autoscribe is a web app that lets you transcribe recorded audio files into text in the browser using [Javascript Speech Recognition API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).

-In order for it to work properly you need to read the Setup section carefully.
+In order for it to work properly you need to read the setup section carefully.

-This app was made by Jesper Engström as an educational thesis on the capacities of Javascript speech recognition.
+This app was made by Jesper Engström as an educational thesis on the capabilities of Javascript speech recognition.
 Essay can be read [here](./Jesper_Engstrom_Examensarbete.pdf) (in swedish).

 ## Requirements

-Chrome browser v.25 or newer
+Chrome browser v.25 or newer.

 ## Setup